About HLA-NC and Local Chapters

 Invisible No More

-Check out the new article and program material that covers the "Invisible No More" theme that HLA-NC is using for outreach and education.
+Check out the article and program material that covers the "Invisible No More" theme that HLA-NC is using for outreach and education.
 Read the article.
-Download the presentation material; adapt and use it for your chapter's outreach.
+Download this or other presentation material at that link.
+You can adapt many for your chapter's programs or outreach.